Four Ways To Get Rid of Condensation In A Shipping Container

 Another effective way of preventing condensation is to line your container with 50mm of polystyrene and then finish it with melamine.
 Although lining your container is an effective way of reducing condensation, you may still need to get a dehumidifier in order to balance out the temperature in the container.

-Please also consider what you will be storing in the container as this may also have some effect.
+Please also consider what will be stored in the container as this may also have some effect.